 This will most often be the case with items with small imprint areas like an ink pen or some shirts.

 The N.C.
-Cooperative Extension co-brand consists of two tiers.
+Cooperative Extension co-brand consists of two main sections:

-The top tier features “NC” in a red square and “Cooperative Extension” in a blue rectangle.
+- The first section features “NC” in a red square and “Cooperative Extension” in a blue rectangle.

-The lower tier comprises both the blue-and-gold A&T logo and the red-and-white NC State brick logo, which should always be used as one graphic.
+- The second section includes both the A&T logo and the NC State logo, which should always be grouped together as one graphic.

 Rule of thumb…